TeaDove/neko-manager/README.md

 ![arch](arch.drawio.svg)

 # Reasoning
-I and my friends love neko, but for 4-8 people and 1920-1080-30 we need ~4 GB, 4 core server.
+My friends and I love neko, but for 4-8 people and 1920-1080-30 we need ~4 GB, 4 core server.
-Having such server permanently is a bit expansive and useless, we only need it once in 2 days for 3 hours at most, that is only 3% of whole month.
+Having such server permanently is a bit expensive and useless, we only need it once in 2 days for 3 hours at most, that is only 3% of whole month.

 That's why I created neko-manager, it creates VM in Yandex Cloud, setups neko (even with partial TLS!), and monitor it.